Skip Content

 Unlike other indeterminate sentences, the IPP licence can be terminated which means all the conditions are removed and cannot ever be re-imposed, and recall cannot be initiated – in effect, an individual is no longer serving a IPP sentence.

 The provisions are complex.
 To help those serving IPPs, and their family and friends understand the position for them, the Howard League, together with Dr Laura Janes, the Prison Reform Trust and Prisoners’ Advice Service, have prepared a practical ‘how-to’ guide.
 The legal guide explains when and how a person serving an IPP or DPP sentence can get their licence terminated.
-The guide covers both the current rules, and the forthcoming changes introduced by the Victims and Prisoners Act 2024, which are not yet in force.
+The guide was updated in September 2024 to reflect the announcement re commencement dates for the Victims and Prisoners Act 2024.

 • Join the Howard League